adjust/unity_sdk/README.md

 traffic from test devices.
 It is very important that you keep this value meaningful at all times!
 Especially if you are tracking revenue.

-If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
-You can enable event buffering by ticking the box for `Event Buffering`.

 If you don't want to start the adjust SDK at the `Awake` event of the game, tick the box `Start Manually`.
 Call the method `Adjust.start` with the `AdjustConfig` object as a parameter to start the adjust SDK instead.

 For an example of scene with of a button menu with these options and others, open the example scene located at `Assets/Adjust/ExampleGUI/ExampleGUI.unity`.
 The source for this scene is located at `Assets/Adjust/ExampleGUI/ExampleGUI.cs`.